MultiDataLab/IEEE-ISI2023DeepFake-Detection/EDLFs_Models_Weka/ReadMe.txt

 Weka software is used for the models based on EDLFs.
-The best models (Logistic Regression and Multi-layer Perceptron) are added here.
+The best models lR.model (Logistic Regression) and MLP weka.model (Multi-layer Perceptron) are added here.